Opening arguments expected in Jacob Hoggard's sexual assault trial

 His trial is taking place in nearby Haileybury, a community within Temiskaming Shores in the northeastern part of the province.

-Hoggard had elected at the end of last year to be tried by a jury in the Superior Court of Justice.
+Hoggard had elected in December 2022 to be tried by a jury in the Superior Court of Justice.

 The selection of jurors took place on Monday.